scala-js/scala-js-website/index.md

 [bootstrapping skeleton](https://github.com/sjrd/scala-js-example-app)
 and follow the instructions in its readme.
 You can also [try it out in the browser](http://www.scala-js-fiddle.com/).

+We also have a [standalone distribution](./downloads.html) that doesn't require SBT.

 ## Resources

 *   [Documentation](./doc/)